-Together, the people at Manning Farm South have well over 50 years combined experience housing, training, and keeping horses safe and well.
+Together, the people at Manning Farm South have many decades combined experience housing, training, and keeping horses safe and well.
 We’ve never had a horse experience illness, injury, or distress due to inadequate facilities or improper care.
 Our horses are well-fed, properly-sheltered, and monitored all day by video.
 They receive regular attention from a vet and a farrier.
 We know the particular needs and personalities of our individual horses very well.
-(We've owned one of them for 13 years.)
+(We've owned one of them since 2008.)
 They are all thriving.
 But please send us an email if you’d like to know more!

 Tobi (see above) would be happy to answer your questions.